 A faculty advisory committee should be formed before the end of the student's first full-time year in the M.A. program, and as early as reasonable according to the student's plans and goals.
-According to the Graduate School requirements, this committee must consist of at least three members of the Graduate Faculty (which includes most but not all faculty), at least two of whom must be in the Department of Human Development and Family Studies.
+According to the policies established by the Graduate School, this committee must consist of at least three members: a major advisor and two associate advisors.
+The Major Advisor and one of the associate advisors must be HDFS faculty and two of the three must be appointed to the Graduate Faculty (which includes most but not all members of the HDFS faculty).
 The Major Advisor is automatically the chair of this committee.
-More detail on advising is given later in the Handbook.